dashbitco/broadway/guides/internals/Architecture.md

 # Architecture

-Broadway's architecture is built on top GenStage.
+Broadway's architecture is built on top of GenStage.
 That means we structure our processing units as independent stages that are responsible for one individual task in the pipeline.
 By implementing the `Broadway` behaviour, we define a `GenServer` process that wraps a `Supervisor` to manage and